RedBirdOBX/City-Info-API-NET8/README.md

 ## Releases

 **1.0.0**
-Initial Release.
+- Initial Release.
 03.14.2025

 **1.1.0**
-Added xUnit Unit Tests.
+- Added xUnit Unit Tests.
 03.26.2025

 **1.2.0**
-Updated CreateCity action to allow Points of Interest to be created with a CreateCity request.
+- Updated CreateCity action to allow Points of Interest to be created with a CreateCity request.
-Put limit on Points of Interest per City to 20.
+- Put limit on Points of Interest per City to 20.
 Will not allow more than 20 Points of Interest to be created per city.
 04.11.2024

+**1.3.0**
+- Added example of [HttpOptions] verb.
+- Added example of [HttpHead] attribute.
+Would be useful in pagination requests.
+Wanting header data back but not the body.
+- Updated Postman collection.
+TBD